 Sat 25 November 2023: BRAHMS - Ein Deutsches Requiem (Worcester Cathedral, 7.30pm)

 This autumn, the 140 voices of Worcester Festival Choral Society are proud to bring one of the most inspirational of all choral masterworks to the majestic surroundings of Worcester Cathedral: Brahms's Ein Deutsches Requiem (A German Requiem).
 The composer’s largest single work, written to comfort those who mourn, features much-loved melodies from the powerful to the uplifting, in a deeply moving masterpiece that speaks to the heart.
 First, though, the orchestra presents Wagner's tender Siegfried Idyll.
 This beautiful symphonic poem – which has become arguably the composer’s best-loved orchestral work – was a Christmas Day gift from Wagner to his wife.
 Performed with internationally acclaimed soprano Rebecca Hardwick and baritone Julien Van Mellaerts, and accompanied by the superb Meridian Sinfonia orchestra, this magnificent concert will be conducted by Worcester Cathedral's outstanding director of music, Samuel Hudson.
 Join us to enjoy this wonderful music in grand choral and orchestral style!
-Tickets on sale now, from both our Online Box Office www.wfcs.online and the TicketSource Hotline: 0333 666 3366.
+Tickets from both our Online Box Office www.wfcs.online and the TicketSource Hotline: 0333 666 3366.

 Sat 9 December 2023: HANDEL - Messiah (Worcester Cathedral, 7.30pm)

 Hallelujah!
 Handel’s glorious and much-loved oratorio, Messiah, returns to the magnificent, specially candlelit surroundings of Worcester Cathedral on Saturday 9 December 2023.
 Written more than 280 years ago, Messiah remains one of the world’s most popular choral works.
 When King George II attended its premiere in 1742, he is said to have been so moved by the mighty Hallelujah chorus that he rose to his feet – a tradition that audiences continue today.
 The oratorio is also packed with other well-known arias and choruses such as For unto us a child is born, All we like sheep, And He shall purify and The trumpets shall sound.
 Accompanying the 140 voices of Worcester Festival Choral Society – one of England’s leading choirs of its kind – will be four acclaimed soloists and the superb Meridian Sinfonia Baroque orchestra, all under the baton of Worcester Cathedral's director of music Samuel Hudson.
 Don’t miss this perfect musical prelude to the Christmas season!
-Tickets on sale now, from both our Online Box Office www.wfcs.online and the TicketSource Hotline: 0333 666 3366.
+Tickets from both our Online Box Office www.wfcs.online and the TicketSource Hotline: 0333 666 3366.

 Sat 16 March 2024: Beethoven - Mass in C (Worcester Cathedral, 7.30pm)

 Two, thrilling choral classics - one old, one new - are coming to Worcester Cathedral on 16 March 2024, performed by the 140 voices of Worcester Festival Choral Society.
 Beethoven composed his radiant Mass in C major ‘not for God or princes, but the human being entering the church’; conveying the text and sentiments of the Mass in new ways to create a humble, glorious contemplation of the divine.
 The concert also includes Richard Blackford's breathtakingly beautiful 1996 cantata, Mirror of Perfection, expressively set to poems by St Francis of Assisi.
 Performed with outstanding soloists including acclaimed soprano Susanna Fairburn, and accompanied by the superb Meridian Sinfonia orchestra, the performance will be conducted by Worcester Cathedral's charismatic director of music, Samuel Hudson.
-Tickets on sale from now, from both our online Box Office www.wfcs.online and the TicketSource Hotline: 0333 666 3366.
+Tickets from both our online Box Office www.wfcs.online and the TicketSource Hotline: 0333 666 3366.

 Charity Name: Worcester Festival Choral Society